-According to an excellent study funded by Microsoft in 2009, eighty percent (80%!) of employers and recruiters conducted an Internet search on the names of applicants.
+According to an excellent study funded by Microsoft back in 2009, eighty percent (80%!) of employers and recruiters conducted an Internet search on the names of applicants.
 Searching is much more widely used now!

 You must manage your public actions so that what is found shows you in a positive light.
 This need is not going to disappear.
 It is only going to become stronger in the future.

 The assumptions employers make:

 - Your visibility confirms resume facts and demonstrates your skills and personality.

 The assumption is that your public content is more factual than your resumes or applications because it is visible to the people who actually know your facts, making misrepresentations very awkward.

 If positive professional visibility is not available associated with your name, employers assume that you are out-of-date or maintaining a very low profile because you are hiding something negative and significant.